Understand The 7 Layers

 The best method of cleansing is to wash with a gentle "non-soap" cleanser containing no oils, waxes or other lipid agents that could aggravate the oily condition of the skin.
 Such a product removes the oily residue and debris from the surface.

-Cleansing should remove dead cells from the upper levels of the stratum corneum.
+Cleansing should remove dead cells from the upper layers.
 Then apply a light moisturizer to prevent build up from reoccurring.

 To properly clean and moisturize your skin and to prevent conditions from occurring, follow this 2 part program: